-- Preheat a non-stick pan over high heat, spray with oil, or add 1 teaspoon of oil and spread it throughout the pan.
+- Preheat your pan over high heat, spray with oil or add 1 teaspoon of oil and spread it throughout the pan.

 - Add your proteins first (when possible) and sear for 1-2 minutes per side, adjusting the heat to medium-high.

 - After flipping your protein, add the rest of the ingredients (starch + veggies) and warm for another 2-3 minutes.